Contact us to get Richard Quest's fees and availabilty for you next event

 He is also the established airline and aviation correspondent at CNN.
 He has interviewed all of the major airline executives including Delta CEO Richard Anderson, Qatar Airways CEO Akbar Al Baker, AirAsia CEO Tony Fernandes and Emirates CEO Tim Clark.
 He also presents the monthly CNN Business Traveller show, the definitive authority on making the most of doing business on the road - moving from A to B on company time.
 As a business travel specialist he has become a voice of authority on subjects like the launch of the Airbus A380.

-In 2012 Quest covered the US Election campaign with his own series, American Quest, in which he travelled across the country interviewing a diverse range of voters.
+In 2012 Richard Quest covered the US Election campaign with his own series, American Quest, in which he travelled across the country interviewing a diverse range of voters.

-Quest is also the face of CNN’s coverage of major UK events.
+Richard Quest is also the face of CNN’s coverage of major UK events.
 In 2012 he guided an international audience through the Queen’s Diamond Jubilee celebrations live from the banks of the River Thames and used his expert knowledge of the British Royal Family to front the channel’s coverage of the 2011 marriage of Prince William and Kate Middleton, now the Duke and Duchess of Cambridge.

 His coverage of breaking news which has spanned two decades, has seen him report on a range of stories from the death of Yasser Arafat, the Lockerbie Pan AM 103 crash to the death of Michael Jackson.
 Prior to joining CNN he worked at the BBC where he was the North American business correspondent based on Wall Street for 12 years.
-Richard is British holds a LLB (Hons) degree in Law from Leeds University and was called to the Bar.
+Richard Quest is British holds a LLB (Hons) degree in Law from Leeds University and was called to the Bar.

-He is a brilliant speaker on business and management issues, full of energy, humour and insights as well as a world class facilitator.
+Richard Quest is a brilliant speaker on business and management issues, full of energy, humour and insights as well as a world class facilitator.

-“Richard was an absolute delight to work with from soup to nuts.
+“Richard Quest was an absolute delight to work with from soup to nuts.
 His engagement from the pre-planning calls to the post-conference wrap-up is noticeably different because he is adamant about understanding your point of view and ensuring he delivered against it.
 His delivery combines entertainment with information—it’s not every day you get a speaker in a suit moving chairs around onstage to mimic the discomforts of airplane cabins and chuckling all the way through it.
 Truly a pleasure to work with and he made understanding complicated issues like airline connectivity and capacity, digestible and easy to follow.
 I highly recommend Richard and not only will you be more than pleased with the deliverable, but also the process getting there.”

 Rebecca C. Shafer | Senior Director